HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 #### Mosquitto versus HiveMQ

 To utilise the MQTT protocol a message broker is required.
 A MQTT broker acts as a relay which receives messages from clients and then publishes those messages to appropriate clients which are subscribed to the same network.
 Initially the team were using the [HiveMQ](https://www.hivemq.com) MQTT broker for development efforts, primarily as it offered an easy to use MQTT Browser client which offered access to their public service.

-However it soon became apparent that there were serious shortcomings as regards the web application.
+However it soon became apparent that there were serious shortcomings with regards to the web application.
 Although when running on a development machine the web application flagged no issues, when it was uploaded to the internet the following warning would appear in the browser:

 <p align="center">
 <img src="https://github.com/HumphreyCurtis/GuardianCycle/blob/master/portfolio/media/web_blocked_content.png" alt="MQTT blocked content">